GauravSarkar/image-segmentation-using-enhanced-K-Means/README.md

 # image-segmentation-using-enhanced-K-Means

-Sehmentation of images using K++ algorithm
+Segmentation of images using K++ algorithm